GerJuli/introduction-to-git/introduction_to_git.md

 $ git add forgotten_file
 $ git commit --amend
 ```
+Do not do this if you already pushed to remote.

 ## Unmodifying a Modified File
 You made changes to a file but the changes messed everything up?